Playing Mother May I in a Dog Eat Dog World

 Mothers in Government

-In the meantime keep in mind the following thought: Our United States Government has become a collection of misguided Dog-Eat-Dog Mothers who are still playing Mother May I.
+In the meantime please consider the following hypothesis: Our United States Government has become a collection of misguided Dog-Eat-Dog Mothers who are still playing Mother May I.

 Your taxes pay for this.